 The Executive Director of Township Leasing must consult with Traditional Owners on all developments and land use matters in the Township.
 Failing to do so would break the legal agreement with the land trust and land council.

 “The Consultative Forum is at the centre of every Township Lease”

-- Greg Roche, Executive Director of Township Leasing
+- Greg Roche, former Executive Director of Township Leasing

 The Consultative Forum meets regularly to discuss the Township Lease and local economic development opportunities.